mikestead/ecs-task-deploy/README.md

 1. Download the active task definition of an ECS service.
 1. Clone it.
-1. Given the Docker image name provided, find *any* containers in the task definition with references to it and replace them with the new one.
+1. Given the Docker image name provided, find *all* containers in the task definition with references to it and replace them with the new one.
 Docker tags are ignored when searching for a match.
 1. Register this new task definition with ECS.
 1. Update the service to use this new task definition, triggering a blue/green deployment.
+1. If the update fails, roll the service back to the previous task definition.

 #### Spare Capacity

 In order to roll a blue/green deployment there must be spare capacity available to spin up a task based on your updated task definition.
 If there's not capacity to do this your deployment will fail.

 An alternate option provided by this tool is `--kill-task`.
 This will attempt to stop an existing task, making way for the blue/green rollout.

-This has obvious implications, reducing your horizontal scale by one during the deployment.
+This has obvious implications, reducing your inital scale by one during the deployment.
 If you're only running a single task you'll experience some down time. **Use at your own risk.**

 #### Usage